Symptoms and diagnosis of sarcoma

 On this page:

-Symptoms can vary greatly depending on the type of sarcoma and the following are general guidelines only.
+Symptoms can vary a lot depending on the type of sarcoma and the following are general guidelines only.
+Always get any unusual lumps or other changes checked by your GP..

 Symptoms of soft tissue sarcomas